 Workers’ compensation insurance may be mandatory, but that doesn’t mean you’re limited to one choice.
 GMS can provide Ohio businesses with another option: self-insured workers’ compensation.

 Under the self-insured PEO administered policy, GMS provides the workers’ compensation coverage to employees.
-Should an injury occur, GMS will make the overall claim determination.
-GMS will cover all medical and compensation costs if the claim has been certified.
+Should an injury occur, GMS will make the overall claim determination and will cover all medical and compensation costs if the claim has been certified.

-The self-funded approach to workers’ compensation offers a number of benefits to your business, including:
+The self-funded approach to workers' compensation offers several benefits to your business, including: